RaeKobi/odin-recipes/README.md

 # The Project
 Create an HTML website which hosts a main page, linking to secondary pages that contain content.
 In this case, the desired content is some recipes.
+(Update 02/Nov/2025) Having now gone through the CSS course, I've been task with adding CSS as I see fit to practice.

 # Skills
 - Basic HTML language use
 - Basic webpage structure
 - Git CLI and Github usage
-- (Optional) Basic CSS language use
+- (Update 02/Nov/2025) Basic CSS language use

 # Provided Instructions
 1. Create index.html